dariyasydykova/open_projects/ROC_animation/README.md

 (assuming that positive outcome is malignant).
 Changing the cutoff value does not change the shape of the ROC curve.

-“AUC” in the title of the right plot stands for area under the curve.
+"AUC" in the title of the right plot stands for area under the curve.
-AUC tells us the area under the ROC curve, and, generally, a high AUC value is indicative of a model with good performance.
+AUC tells us the area under the ROC curve, and, generally, a high AUC value is indicative of a model that can distinguish between two outcomes well.
 Typically, AUC values of 0.7 are considered to be good.
-In a later section you will see the case when a high AUC value does not correspond to a good model.
+In a later section you will see the case when a model with a higher AUC value is not necessarily better than a model with a lower AUC value.

 The shape of an ROC curve changes only if the model putcome changes.